Shine in lamé! Discover our new fabric

 Retro lamé in Bellini lamé blouse, Grand Bain sand shorts and Mimosa sorbet jacket

 Lamé fabrics will follow your desires and your outfits.
-If Mint and Sulfide are the 2 colors offered in the Diabolo Fauve capsule, it is likely that new tones will follow, because this luminous material allows you to sew many patterns...
+While Mint and Sulfide are the two colors offered in the Diabolo Fauve capsule collection, it's likely that new shades will follow, as this luminous material can be used to sew many patterns...

 Leave a comment